kieled/gh-unfollower/README.md

-# Github unfollow unmutual subscribers
+## Github unfollow unmutual subscribers

-If you have a lot of github followings and / or followers this script can helps you.
-It will unfollow from all your followings that not follows to you
+_If you have a lot of github followings and / or followers this script can helps you.
+It will unfollow from all your followings that not follows to you_

-### :heavy_exclamation_mark: _Installing_
+### :heavy_exclamation_mark: __Usage__

 1. Clone repo